kaimcbride/kmc-blog/content/posts/personal-photographic-history/index.md

 the booths and they had a beautiful
 1936 5x7 Deardorff with a 5x7 and 4x5 back.
 Since they knew
 Rob, and had met me once before, they sold it to me for $500.00.
 I found a lens from another associate for $250 and I was on cloud nine.
-This has been my main camera ever since.
-I've dragged it all over New England, North Carolina, and even once to the top of the Sigesaulle in Berlin.
-I love this camera and hope it lasts another 66 years.
+This became my main camera for years.
+I dragged it all over New England, North Carolina, and even once to the top of the Sigesaulle in Berlin.

 <li><b>1997&mdash;2000,</b><i> Hibernation,</i> After leaving NAPC I went to
 work for TechSquare, a computer consulting company.
 Deprived of my dear Iris